skrishnakumar12/golf-logger/README.md

 # Golf-Logger
-A CS252 Project for tracking golf stats by user
+A CS252 Project for tracking golf stats by Shankar and Zach